Home

 • Click tracking and session recordings: You can track entire user sessions and see how people navigate through your product.

-• Conversion analysis: You can see where a purchase, registration or other important step is canceled.
+• Conversion analysis: You can see where a purchase, registration or other important step is abandoned.

 Quantitative methods are good for identifying weaknesses in user flow and making the impact of changes objectively measurable.